usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 15b %}
 {% asset design-standards/fig_15b.gif alt="" %}
 {% figcaption %}
-Similar to 15(a) except the curb ramps do not extend the entire width of the cross walk.
-The curb ramp section and the side flares are located within the marked cross walk area on a segment of the straight curb.
+<p>Similar to 15(a) except the curb ramps do not extend the entire width of the cross walk.
+The curb ramp section and the side flares are located within the marked cross walk area on a segment of the straight curb.</p>
 {% endfigcaption %}
 {% endfigure %}